Gholtes/dataExploration/README.md

 ## Analysis

 The tool creates a data summary, a univarient (distribution) analysis and a bivarient (correlation and regression) analysis.
+Full example outputs are available for [the Titanic dataset](http://www.grantholtes.com/Titanic.html?) and [macroeconomic data](http://www.grantholtes.com/Swiss.html?)

 #### Data summary
 High level information about the dataset.